Things to do when Mother Nature is not cooperating.

 A Walk in the Woods: Rediscovering America on the Appalachian Trail.
 A funny, quick read about Bill Bryson’s ill-prepared attempt at hiking the AT.
-The movie was released in 2015 but is not available for streaming yet.
+(The movie is listed above).

 Grandma Gatewood’s Walk – About the first solo female thru-hiker who competed the Appalachian Trail in 1955….at age 67.